mariohercules/docker-locust/README.md

 ### Configure containers

-* Create containers (proxy, wordpress and mysql).
+* Clone this repository.
-* Clone this repository and execute this commands:
+* Run a command to create containers (proxy, wordpress and mysql).

 ```
 $ cd docker